yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 ```

-###SocialActionStartedEvent
+### SocialActionStartedEvent

-This event will be thrown when a social action has started.
+This event is triggered when a social action has started.

 ``` java
 @Subscribe